UCL/STIR/CONTRIBUTING.md

-For contributing any code or documentation that is non-trivial, we require a signed Contributor License Agreement, stating clearly that your conributions are licensed appropriately.
+For contributing any code or documentation that is non-trivial, we require a signed Contributor License Agreement, stating clearly that your contributions are licensed appropriately.
 This will normally need to be signed by your employer/university, unless you own your own copyright.
 You will have to do this only once.
 Please contact us for more information.